 The school journal makes its influence widely felt among students, graduates, and teachers.
-It gives to the students an extra stimulus to develop their literary talents, not only from the high standard necessarily set for their work, but by the spirit of healthful rivalry stimulated by the work of other students found in our exchanges; it unites the spirit of the school; it furnishes to the managers from their dealings with contributors and advertisers, valuable lessons in business.
+It gives to the students an extra stimulus to develop their literary talents, not only from the high standard necessarily set for their work to entitle it to publication, but also by the spirit of healthful rivalry stimulated by the work of other students found in our exchanges.
+It creates a school spirit and a school pride.
+It gives the managers valuable lessons in business in their dealings with printers. advertisers, and contributors.
 It gives to the graduates and teachers the news of the educational proceedings of our own city and State, and the advantages of important observations made in our Training School.
 More than this, it spreads the educational influence of our school by publishing the changes that, in the present stage of inquiry into theories of teaching, must be made in any progressive Normal School.
-In order that its readers may receive the best thought in these matters, articles are solicited not only from our own Faculty, but from other prominent educators in the country.
+In order that its readers may receive the best thought in these matters, articles are solicited not only from our own Faculty, but also from other prominent educators in the country.